charlesrocabert/Tribolium-castaneum-transcriptomics-pipeline/README.md

 > - Performing the joint-call cohort by:
 >   - Importing the consolidated database from the scratch if needed,
 >   - Running GATK GenotypeGVCFs,
->   - Exporting the joint-call file (VCF) to the scratch.
+>   - Exporting the joint-call file (VCF) to a local server.

 #### ⚙️ `4_SelectFilterAnnotateVariants.py` (local):
 > This script selects bi-allelic SNP variants from the original VCF file by (in this order):